ddhenry95/Blogosphere/README.md

 BLOGOSPHERE

-An app designed to let the user make blog posts and send them to fellow users.
+An app designed to let the user make blog posts and post them to their followers.

 DAMON "DUKE" HENRY